LogicalOverflow/java-champion-gg-wrapper/README.md

 </dependencies>
 ```

-If you do not use maven, the jars can be found in the [releases](https://github.com/LogicalOverflow/java-champion-gg-wrapper/releases).
-In case you want a jar without the included dependencies, you can download it from maven central.
+If you do not use maven, the jars can be found in the [releases](https://github.com/LogicalOverflow/java-champion-gg-wrapper/releases/latest).
+In case you want a jar without the included dependencies, you can download them from maven central ([latest version](https://search.maven.org/remote_content?g=com.lvack&a=champion-gg-wrapper&v=LATEST)).

 Then the usage is pretty straight forward:
 ```java